solana-foundation/developer-content/docs/core/transactions.md

 The
 [message header](https://github.com/solana-labs/solana/blob/master/sdk/program/src/message/mod.rs#L96)
-specifies the permissions of accounts include in the transaction's account address array.
+specifies the permissions of accounts included in the transaction's account address array.
 It is comprised of three bytes, each containing a u8 integer, which collectively specify: